zkxl/zkxl.github.io/_posts/2017-04-21-distributed-database-mgmt.md

 * $$ O_{x} $$ and $$ O_{y} $$ are conflicting.

 __Claim:__ A schedule is CSR iff the SG(V, E) constructed as above is acyclic.
 Testing if a graph contains a cycle takes O(n^2) where n is the number of vertices.

+__VSR vs. CSR (quote from Wikipedia, complete and precise):__
+_View-serializability of a schedule is defined by equivalence to a serial schedule (no overlapping transactions) with the same transactions, such that respective transactions in the two schedules read and write the same data values ("view" the same data values)._

+_Conflict-serializability is defined by equivalence to a serial schedule (no overlapping transactions) with the same transactions, such that both schedules have the same sets of respective chronologically ordered pairs of conflicting operations (same precedence relations of respective conflicting operations)._

 #### Recoverability, Cascadeless, Strictness